KAPTIOS-RESEARCH/lava-template/{{cookiecutter.project_name}}/README.md

 ## Installation

-First, the dependencies should be installed the provided conda environment depending on your OS :
+First, the dependencies should be installed the provided conda environment :

 ```bash
 conda env create -f environment.yml